blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

   enablePersistentStorage: true
   ```
   - This is the default value to prevent loss of data
-  - Alert will not startup correctly if this is set to 'true' and persistent volumes are note configured
+  - Alert will not startup correctly if this is set to 'true' and persistent volumes are not configured
   - If this is false when the deployment is uninstalled all data will be lost

 #### With Storage Claims